jeff23fon/jeff23fon/README.md

 ## Hi there 👋

 Data Science/AI Engineer loves creating AI applications to automate tasks.
 Good at FastAPI, Python, Data Science.
-Will delve into different tach stacks just for the fun of learning and fine-tuning applications.
+Will delve into different tech stacks just for the fun of learning and fine-tuning applications.

 - 🔭 I’m currently working on AI Chatbot and Commerce Platform
 - 🌱 I’m currently learning Typescript, MCP, DevOps, LLM Automation